syncfusion/blazor-docs/src/querybuilder/query-builder/columns-binding.md

 ## Step

-The Query Builder allows you to set the step values to the number fields.
+The [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) allows you to set the step values to the number fields.
 It allows you to increase or decrease the numeric value with the predefined Step value using the [`Step`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderColumn.html#Syncfusion_Blazor_QueryBuilder_QueryBuilderColumn_Step) property.

 > By default the Step value is 1.